-Required: Master's Degree in Nursing.
-May be waived for applicants who obtained recognition as an Advanced Practice Nurse from the Texas State Board of Nursing prior to 1/1/2003.
+Master's Degree in Nursing or Doctor of Nursing Practice.
+May be waived for applicants who obtained recognition as an Advanced Practice Registered Nurse from the Texas State Board of Nursing prior to 1/1/2003.
 Graduate education and related Texas Board of Nursing authorization must be consistent with clinical practice area and patient population.

 LICENSURE / CERTIFICATION

-Written authorization from the Texas Board of Nursing to function as an Advanced Practice Nurse.
+Written authorization from the Texas Board of Nursing to function as an Advanced Practice Registered Nurse.

 MAY BE REQUIRED: Authorization for limited prescriptive authority by the Texas Board of Nursing.

 It is the policy of The University of Texas MD Anderson Cancer Center to provide equal employment opportunity without regard to race, color, religion, age, national origin, sex, gender, sexual orientation, gender identity/expression, disability, protected veteran status, genetic information, or any other basis protected by institutional policy or by federal, state or local laws unless such distinction is required by law. http://www.mdanderson.org/about-us/legal-and-policy/legal-statements/eeo-affirmative-action.html